openfaas/faas/CONTRIBUTING.md

 * testing and reviewing pull requests
 * joining contributor meetings and supporting new contributors

 > Note: An essential skill for being in a team is communication.
-If you cannot communicate with your team on a regular basis, then membership may not be for you and you are welcome to contribute as community.
+If it is not possible to communicate on a regular basis then, then membership may not be for you.
+You are welcome to contribute as part of the wider community.

 Varying levels of write access are made available via the project bot [Derek](https://github.com/alexellis/derek) to help regular contributors transition to the Members Team.